 The Price of the Life of the Mind

 I’m having a lively conversation with PissPoorProf about the value of a Liberal Arts degree.
 He maintains that liberal arts should be corollary studies in college while I think they should be central.
 Others are chiming in.
 It’s a discussion I welcome because the topic goes well beyond the choice of undergrad studies.
+As Burnt-Out Adjunct so ably points out (in his many posts) the life of the mind does not come with an income.
+In fact, it requires an income to satisfy those lower elements in Maslow’s hierarchy, just to get to the point where one can, well, buy time to think/read/write/converse.

 Recently I posted about a Yahoo!
 Education article (one of many such that pop up with startling regularity) which indicated that the value of a liberal arts degree is, in short, not worth the investment.
 I concurred.